jomartin-999/spring-boot-for-vmware-gemfire/docs/guides/boot-security.md

 This guide walks you through building a simple Spring Boot application enabled with Security, specifically Auth and TLS using SSL.
-You should already be familiar with Spring Boot and VMware GemFire.
+You should already be familiar with Spring Boot and [vmware-gemfire-name].

 Refer to the <a
 href="../index.html#geode-security">Security</a> chapter in the